saifulislamdev/artificial-intelligence/README.md

 # Artificial Intelligence

+Coursework for CSc 44800 - Artificial Intelligence at The City College of New York Spring 2022.

 ## `equation_of_a_slime.ipynb`

-This assignment covers Linear Regression, Support Vector Regression, Cross Validation, and Polynomial Regression
+This assignment covers Linear Regression, Support Vector Regression, Cross Validation, and Polynomial Regression.

 ## `judging_flowers.ipynb`

-This assignment coverse Logistic Regression, Support Vector Classifier, Neural Network (MLP Classifier), K Nearest Neighbors Classifier with Iris dataset.
+This assignment covers Logistic Regression, Support Vector Classifier, Neural Network (MLP Classifier), and K Nearest Neighbors Classifier with Iris dataset.

-I also experimented with different options for the Neural Network.
+In this assignment, I also experiment with different options for the Neural Network.

 ## `example_notebook.ipynb`